yairchu/azlemi/README.md

 How to set up your own local development environment
 ====================================================

-Set up a local Postgres database.
-On macs you can use [Postgres.app](http://postgresapp.com)

 In the shell - run:

     $ git clone --recursive https://github.com/yairchu/vote_tool.git